onqtam/headjack/docs/why/SYSTEM.md

 > "A tumor is a region of a system that optimizes for its local needs at the expense of the rest of the system.
 Consequently, it takes more from its environment than it contributes.
 Tumors happen when a system is unable to recognize whether its constituents serve its specification." - [Joscha Bach](https://twitter.com/Plinz/status/1746988788684083595)

 > "If you’re talking about ‘human rights’ and ‘democracy’ instead of pipelines and the military industrial complex, you have no idea what’s going on in the world and should focus your energy elsewhere." - [@PresentWitness_](https://twitter.com/PresentWitness_)

+> "We are led by the least among us - the least intelligent, the least noble, the least visionary.
+We are led by the least among us and we do not fight back against the dehumanizing values that are handed down as control icons." - [Terence McKenna](https://www.azquotes.com/quote/1277985)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Destructive global competition